-Despite significant improvement in our understanding of the hillslope connectivity to the stream, the controls of the site- and event-characteristics on the groundwater and soil moisture dynamics in relation to the streamflow on the event and seasonal scale are not fully understood.
-Furthermore, in agricultural catchments, the hydrologic connectivity is also important for its impact on the solutes load (e.g. nitrate and dissolved organic carbon) in streams (Aubert et al., 2013; Zhang et al., 2011).
-Understanding of catchment connectivity could therefore lead to better agricultural practices, but except for Saffarpour et al. (2016) and Ocampo et al. (2006), the focus of the recent connectivity studies was less on the agricultural landscape catchments compared to forested and alpine catchments.
-Here we present an investigation of connectivity between the groundwater, soil moisture and streamflow in term of the similarity of their dynamics and how it is related to the site and event-characteristics.
+Despite significant improvement in our understanding of the hillslope connectivity to the stream, the controls of site- and event-characteristics on the groundwater and soil moisture dynamics in relation to the streamflow on the event and seasonal scale are not fully understood.
+Furthermore, except for Saffarpour et al. (2016) and Ocampo et al. (2006), the focus of the recent studies was less on the agricultural landscape compared to forested and alpine catchments.
+Here we present an investigation of connectivity between the groundwater, soil moistureand streamflow in term of the similarity of their dynamics and how it is related to the site and event-characteristics.
 We analysed the similarity between individual groundwater and soil moisture monitoring stations and to the streamflow at the catchment outlet for 53 events and over two years to address the following questions: